Inception and Early Years:

 We’ve had the honour of sharing our music with diverse audiences, spreading the joy of handbell ringing far beyond the confines of our rehearsal space.
 Each performance has been a testament to our dedication to the art form and a celebration of the unique, resonant quality of handbells.

-The Yorkshire ‘off-table’ teams around this era preferred fewer ringers in a team, it helped make the band more exciting to watch and melody lines were shared between as few ringers as possible to help with the interpretation of musical passages and to make the overall effect more fluent.
+The Yorkshire ‘off-table’ teams around this era preferred fewer ringers per team; this helped make the band more exciting to watch, and melody lines were shared between as few ringers as possible to aid the interpretation of musical passages and to make the overall effect more fluent.
 A lot of the music that they played still survives today and shows us that the team were of a highly proficient standard.

-The start of the Great War in 1914 brought about the demise of the original Clifton Handbell Ringers and the team disbanded on the 21st of February 1915 and the bells were put into storage at a local mill.
-The bells remained there for 60 years until rediscovered by Mr. Peter Fawcett who was researching the history of the original team.
-He realised that there were 50 bells missing, however he cleaned and repaired what bells he could and gathered together a small group of enthusiasts The present Clifton Handbell Ringers was re-established in 1975 and shortly afterwards a junior team was formed.
+The start of the Great War in 1914 brought about the demise of the original Clifton Handbell Ringers, and the team disbanded on the 21st of February 1915.
+The bells were put into storage at a local mill.
+The bells remained there for 60 years until rediscovered by Mr Peter Fawcett, who was researching the history of the original team.
+He realised that 50 bells were missing; however, he cleaned and repaired what bells he could and gathered together a small group of enthusiasts.
+The present Clifton Handbell Ringers was re-established in 1975, and shortly afterwards, a junior team was formed.

 Leadership and Vision: